noynaert/csc274handouts/Unit_13_Network_Commands_and_Stuff/Unit_13_030_SFTP_and_SSH.md

 # Unit 13.030 Moving Files

 There are several ways to move files.
-We will focus on SFTP becaus of its general usefulness.
+We will focus on SFTP because of its general usefulness.

 ## ```ssh```